arob5/arob5.github.io/_posts/2024-02-09-Bayesian-filtering.md

 to predict the state of a dynamical process which evolves over time.
 For example, the process could be the global climate system and the state could be the temperature at some fixed locations.
-Suppose we have a model for the system of interest, which is stochastic in nature; the randomness might be inherant to the system under study or might come from uncertainties stemming from our lack of understanding of the dynamics.
+Suppose we have a model for the system of interest, which is stochastic in nature; the randomness might be inherent to the system under study or might come from uncertainties stemming from our lack of understanding of the dynamics.
 We could thus step our model forward in time to try to predict the true state of the system.
 However, suppose we have a second